LGala/ydkjs-summary/README.md

-# 2nd edition - Get Started - Chapter 1
+# Get Started - 2nd edition - Chapter 1 - What Is JavaScript?

 ## What's With That Name
 - real name: ECMAScript